Fadil3/mid-term-gigih-BE/README.md

-# Mid Term - Gigih BE
+# Final Project - Gigih BE

 ## About  project :
 This is backend project for Tokopedia play